1. Ada

 Overview

-As the coronavirus news may be a lot to keep track of, we’ve created a full COVID-19 guide at Ada so you can access all the necessary information quickly.
+As the coronavirus news may be overwhelming, we’ve created a full COVID-19 guide at Ada so you can access all the necessary information quickly.
 This guide will provide you with a complete overview of the coronavirus, its symptoms, diagnosis, treatment, and action points you can use to prevent getting ill.

 What is COVID-19?